 There is a low incidence of corruption in Bhutan, especially as compared to its neighboring countries, but considerable official and public concern about potential adverse effects from it.
 The Anti-Corruption Commission has worked well since commencing operations in 2006.
-In its first 6 years of operation, the Commission dealt with 2500 complaints, undertook 80 investigations and had a conviction rate of 92%.
-It has a broad mandate to investigate, prevent and educate about corruption.
+In its first 10 years of operation, the Commission dealt with 4,333 complaints, undertook 148 investigations and had a conviction rate of 90%.
+Between 2011 and 2015, 45.6% of complaints involved abuse of functions by public servants, 20.8% concerned embezzlement, but only 2.5% related to bribery.
+The ACC described half of the complaints as administrative lapses, rather than corruption.
+There is a considerable backlog of cases.
+The ACC has a broad mandate to investigate, prevent and educate about corruption.
 The Commission also administers the online compulsory asset declaration system covering all public officials.
-In March 2013, it secured a guilty verdict against the Speaker of the National Assembly and Home Minister in connection with an administrative offence concerning land allocations committed before their election to office.
-Since then, the Anti-Corruption Commission (ACC) has received several allegations against other elected officials relating to land matters.
-At the time of writing, the Royal Civil Service Commission was investigating charges against the cabinet secretary, the foreign secretary and economic affairs secretary.
-All three were placed on "authorized absence" pending full investigation of the cases.
+Much funding has come from development partners (58.5% in 2015).
+The ACC has not shied away from prosecuting cases against leading officials.
+For example, in March 2013, it secured a guilty verdict against the Speaker of the National Assembly and Home Minister in connection with an administrative offence concerning land allocations committed before their election to office.
+In 2016, the ACC was involved in a case against the foreign minister.